 - Evaluation support – Is your organization interested in conducting an evaluation project but doesn’t know where to start?
 Contact PAN to discuss potential support for the planning and implementation of your organization’s evaluation projects.

 - Shared Measurement – Are you excited by shared indicators for evaluation?
-PAN is committed to the development and application of shared and common evaluation indicators for the community-based HIV and HCV sectors in BC.
+PAN is committed to the development and application of shared and common evaluation indicators for the community-based HIV and hepatitis C sectors in BC.
 This project was initiated through the CHERT and we are currently collaborating with the Provincial Health Services Authority (PHSA) to re-examine and move this work forward.

 Current PAN Evaluation Project: